realbigmitchell/realbigmitchell.github.io/_posts/2021-01-24-least-squares-gps.markdown

 Those with experience in GNSS data processing will probably notice that we're missing a few important fields for calculating receiver position.
 For each satellite the process requires:

-* **Time of signal transmission** - in order to calculate the satellite's location when the signal was transmitted
+* **Time of signal transmission** - used to calculate the satellite's location when the signal was transmitted
 * **Measured pseudorange** - a rough estimate of the distance between each satellite and the receiver before correcting for clock biases, ionospheric delay, and other phenomena which we'll explain later
 * **Ephemeris parameters** - a set of parameters required to calculate the satellite's position in space